What is Methadone?

 The drug attacks the same sites that opioids bind to, lowering the craving that dependency generates.
 However, someone who is using methadone for recovery may also become dependent or addicted to it.
-This fact is doubly true for someone who already has a track record for opioid dependency.
+This fact is doubly true for someone who already has a track record of opioid dependency.

-Unlike morphine and heroin, the drugs it treats, methadone doesn’t usually create the same euphoric effects.
+Unlike morphine and heroin, the drugs it treats, methadone does not usually create the same euphoric effects.
 It is a synthetic drug designed to do the complete opposite.
 It is formulated to block that euphoric feeling from other opiates.

 Why Is Methadone Still Being Used?

-- The source of the methadone is known, whereas heroin may come from an unknown source that may be impure.
-Since methadone is administered in a clinic under medical supervision while heroin is usually self-administered, it tends to be safer with less chance of an overdose.
+- Because methadone is administered in a clinic under medical supervision while heroin is usually self-administered, it tends to be safer with less chance of an overdose.

 - Methadone is administered strictly through a clinic.
 Heroin is bought and sold on the streets.
 Individuals usually find themselves involved in criminal enterprise when addicted to heroin.

-Many medical professionals don’t like discussing methadone addiction.
-Many of them see it as a “necessary evil.”
-Methadone does indeed prevent overdoses from heroin and other opiates.
-However, dependence on the drug doesn’t do the recoveree any favors.
-Dependence and addiction are distinctly different.
-When someone is dependent on a substance, their body chemistry changes to use that substance.
+Many medical professionals do not like discussing methadone addiction.
+Many of them see it as a “necessary evil,” as methadone does indeed prevent overdoses from heroin and other opiates.
+However, the possible formation of dependence on this drug does not do a recovering person any favors.

 Methadone in Combination With Other Drugs